FeatureBaseDB/featurebase/docs/data-model.md

 Rows and columns can represent anything (they could even represent the same set of things - a [bigraph](https://en.wikipedia.org/wiki/Bigraph)).
 Pilosa can associate arbitrary key/value pairs (referred to as attributes) to rows and columns, but queries and storage are optimized around the core matrix.

 Pilosa lays out data first in rows, so queries which get all the set bits in one or many rows, or compute a combining operation on multiple rows such as Intersect or Union are the fastest.
-Pilosa categorizes rows into different *frames* and quickly retrieve the top rows in a frame sorted by the number of bits set in each row.
+Pilosa categorizes rows into different *frames* and quickly retrieves the top rows in a frame sorted by the number of bits set in each row.

 Please note that Pilosa is most performant when row and column IDs are sequential starting from 0.
 You can deviate from this to some degree, but setting a bit with column ID 2<sup>63</sup> on a single-node cluster, for example, will not work well due to memory limitations.